- August 6, 2018

 Communications: Email is free, so use it instead of post services as much as possible.
 Look into an alternative phone and broadband deal, and work out whether you’re on the best tariff.

-Do you find out posts useful?
+Do you find our posts “How to manage costs in your small business” useful?
 Send us your comments and questions.
 Also follow us on our social media platforms and let us know any specific topic areas you want us to cover in our next blog posts.